unoplatform/uno.extensions/doc/Learn/Mvux/FeedView.md

 ### Refresh command property

-The `FeedView` provides an asynchronous `Command` you can bind to, which, when executed, will refresh the underlying `Feed` by re-requesting its data source.
+The `FeedView` provides an asynchronous `Command` to which you can bind.
+When executed, this command will refresh the underlying `Feed` by re-requesting its data source.

 Here's how to utilize it: